robrotheram/docker-koken-lemp/README.md

+Custome SSL support by adding a cert directory and exposing port 443

 Unoffical Image for installing Koken.
 Major difference between this and the offical container is that this uses a seperate mysql container instead of one inbuilt into the container;